The Hidden Trick: Burying a Banana Before Growing Peppers

 A closeup shot of a bunch of banana on a white background

-Burying a banana under pepper plants provides a natural, slow-release fertilizer that feeds the soil and roots.
-As the banana breaks down, it delivers key nutrients essential for strong plant growth and abundant fruit.
+Burying a banana under pepper plants provides a natural, slow-release fertilizer.
+This feeds the soil and roots.

 • Potassium: promotes flower and fruit development